Codecademy/docs/content/go/concepts/math-functions/terms/expm1/expm1.md

 ---
 Title: 'Expm1()'
-Description: 'Returns the value of e raised to the power of the parameter x minus 1.'
+Description: 'Returns the value of e raised to the power of the given parameter minus 1.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'